 CAUT’s American counterpart, the American Association of University Professors, issued a similar statement in 2014.

-When Epoch Times approached some of the educational institutions hosting with CIs after CAUT had issued its statement, many of them refused to comment or did not respond, including the University of Waterloo, the New Brunswick Department of Education, the Edmonton Public School Board, Brock University, Coquitlam School District, University of Saskatchewan, the British Columbia Institute of Technology (BCIT), and Seneca College.
+When Epoch Times approached some of the educational institutions hosting with CIs after CAUT had issued its statement, many of them refused to comment or did not respond, including the University of Windsor, the New Brunswick Department of Education, the Edmonton Public School Board, Brock University, Coquitlam School District, University of Saskatchewan, the British Columbia Institute of Technology (BCIT), and Seneca College.

-In emailed responses provided last week, Saint Mary’s University confirmed that it renewed its contract with its CI in 2015 for five years, the University of Regina confirmed that it renewed in 2016 for five years, and the University of Windsor said its current contract is still in effect for the next four years.
+In emailed responses provided last week, Saint Mary’s University confirmed that it renewed its contract with its CI in 2015 for five years, the University of Regina confirmed that it renewed in 2016 for five years, and the University of Waterloo said its current contract is still in effect for the next four years.